 Since this study is designed to explore the social networking benefits of online and mobile peer interaction, no physical location is set for treatment.
 Participants will be broken up in to 2 groups.
 Both groups will receive a free 8 week supply of Nicotine Replacement Therapy (NRT) and SmokeFree.gov's Quit Smoking Guide via the web to aid them with quitting smoking.

-Participants will be asked to set a quit date, receive free Nicotine Replacement Therapy (NRT) Patches and Gum as well as be given access to SmokeFree.gov's Quit Smoking Guide on the web.
+Participants will be asked to set a quit date, receive free Nicotine Replacement Therapy (NRT) including patches and gum, and be encouraged to use SmokeFree.gov's Quit Smoking Guide on the web.

-Participants will be asked to send at least one group message to about 24 fellow Twitter group members (via text, mobile app, or Twitter website) daily for the entire period of the intervention (100 days).
-Participants will also be asked to set a quit date, receive free Nicotine Replacement Therapy (NRT) Patches and Gum as well as be given access to SmokeFree.gov's Quit Smoking Guide on the web.
+Participants will be asked to send at least one group message to their Twitter group members (via text, mobile app, or Twitter website) daily for the entire period of the intervention (90 days).
+Participants will also be asked to set a quit date, receive free Nicotine Replacement Therapy (NRT) including patches and gum, and be encouraged to use to SmokeFree.gov's Quit Smoking Guide on the web.

-Women will randomly be allocated to either a Twitter coed group, Twitter women's only group, or Control group.
+Women will be randomly assigned to either a Twitter coed group, Twitter women's only group, or Control group.

 *Level of social activity and time commitment will be based on which group the participant is randomly assigned to.